Shane Long: Reading

 On 13 February 2010, however, in an FA Cup fifth round match at home to West Bromwich Albion, Long was sent off for a careless lunge at West Brom Ivorian defender Abdoulaye Méïté.
 It was his second-straight dismissible offence of the season, the first procured away to Derby County in a Championship match in November.
 On 7 March 2010, in Reading's FA Cup quarter-final against Aston Villa, Long scored a brace in the first half, which saw Reading leading 2–0 at half-time.
 However, a hat-trick from Norwegian striker John Carew and a strike from Ashley Young in the second-half saw Long's brace go to waste as Aston Villa booked themselves a place in the semi-finals.
 On 2 May 2010, Long played his 150th game for Reading in the 4–1 Championship win over Preston North End at the Madejski Stadium.

 On 11 September 2010, Long won two penalties and converted the first in Reading's 3–0 win over Crystal Palace.
 On 4 November, Shane Long signed a one-year contract extension, valid until 2012.
-On 18 December, he scored twice against Derby, which led to his best goal-scoring form of his life.
+On 18 December, he scored twice against Derby, which led to the best goal-scoring form of his life.
 He followed up with a brace against Bristol City on Boxing Day.
 On 3 January 2011, Long scored another brace to give Reading the three points against Burnley in a 2–1 victory.
 On 8 January 2011, Long then hit the only goal in the FA Cup's third round encounter with West Brom.
 After an impressive season for Reading, Long won the Player of the Season award, beating Jimmy Kébé and Jem Karacan.

 Long scored two goals for Reading on 17 May 2011 in a 3–0 away win against Cardiff City in the second leg of the Championship Play-off semi-finals; one goal came from the penalty spot and the other a lob after a blocked clearance from Cardiff goalkeeper Stephen Bywater.
 Long received the Man of the Match award for his efforts.
 He finished the season with 28 goals in 58 matches for club and country, the best season in his career to date.
 After the play-off final defeat against Swansea City, Reading chairman John Madejski declared Long to be world-class: "What is the value I would place on him? £20m."